wp-plugins/analytics360/README.txt

 = Does the plugin have any minimum requirements? =

 Yes, the Analytics360 plugin requires PHP 5.
 If you attempt to activate the plugin and PHP 5 is not available you will be presented with an error.

+= Why does Google Authentication fail, with Google telling me that my site is not registered? =

+This is a known issue with Google Data API authentication, affecting some domains.
+This [Google Groups thread](http://groups.google.com/group/Google-Accounts-API/browse_thread/thread/84556800fcc0cf55/5c274154d6ba6e38) may have the latest information regarding the problem (note: it is not limited to international TLDs).

 = How do I report a bug or feature request? =